 Fellow Scandinavian Trade Association Members and Friends:

-Our Board of Directors continue to move forward with new and exciting ideas that are designed to improve the Scandinavian Trade Association.
+Our Board of Directors are moving forward with new and exciting ideas designed to improve the Scandinavian Trade Association.
 Just to give you a few:

 Tom Mortenson, President

-Following our annual tradition we are planning a Scandinavian Christmas Celebration/Julbord for December.
-Location and details are under review, but this promises to be family event that will focus on fun, fellowship and more on our history and culture.
+Following our annual tradition, we are planning a Scandinavian Christmas/Julbord celebration.
+Location and details are under review, but this promises to be a family event focusing on fun, fellowship and more on our history and culture.

-We continue to have positive news about the unexpected reception and growth of the Viking Fest, however to accommodate the anticipated expansion a new location is being determined and it is necessitating taking the event to fall 2017.
-This will bring Viking Fest to a more permanent status, with even more activities to make this the premiere Scandinavian event in our state.
+We continue to have positive news about the unexpected reception and growth of the Viking Fest.
+However, to accommodate the anticipated expansion, a new location is being determine and it is necessitating taking the event to Fall 2017.
+This will bring Viking Fest to a more permanent status, with even more activities to make this the premier Scandinavian event in our state.